Bathing is a part of every culture across the world.

 Raku Spa Garden

-This is a really popular place among young locals.
-Raku Spa Garden is a big Super Sento complex that has a food court, a reading area, and sofas everywhere.
-You can easily spend the whole day there.
+This place is very popular with young people.
+Raku Spa Garden is a big Super Sento complex with a food court, a reading area, and sofas everywhere.
+You can easily spend the whole day relaxing here.

 Raku Spa Garden (RAKU SPA GARDEN 名古屋)